ccbs-stradl/ukb_healthoutcomes_db/README.md

-# UK Biobank Record Level Health-related Outcomes Database
+# UK Biobank Record Level Health-related Outcomes Database Tools

 Commands to load record-level access [Health-related outcomes](http://biobank.ndph.ox.ac.uk/showcase/label.cgi?id=3001) tables into an [SQLite](https://www.sqlite.org) database.
 Data must be requested from UK Biobank and downloaded as database tables from the Data Portal.

 # Introduction

-The health outcomes data tables in UKB can be upwards of 4GB in size and therefore can be memory-intensive to work with.
+The health outcomes data tables in UKB can each be upwards of 4GB in size and therefore are memory-intensive to work with.
 By storing the data tables in a database, it is possible to query them without loading all of the data into memory.

 ## List of database tables